PREPARE FOR CYCLONE SEASON

 Know your risk

-With an average of five tropical cyclones each season from November to April, the coastline between Exmouth and Broome is also one of the most cyclone-prone in Australia.
+With an average of five cyclones each season from November to April, the coastline between Exmouth and Broome is also one of the most cyclone-prone in Australia.

 Not all cyclones are created equal.
 While some are relatively weak and cause only minor damage, others can be truly destructive.

-Most tropical cyclones will also bring heavy swells to the coast and dangerous wind and flooding to inland communities.
+Most cyclones will also bring heavy swells to the coast and dangerous wind and flooding to inland communities.

 Your safety is your responsibility.
 Get prepared and stay informed during cyclone season.